Pictured here is Bow, my beautiful adult male.

 STOs use a regular small animal water bottle.
 The best sizes are 6 ounce or 12 ounce bottles.

 They really benefit by having proper humidity levels in their cage or room.
 It's ideal to keep them at 50%-60% humidity, but a little more or less is fine.
-Use a cool mist or invisible mist humidifier, especially during the winter months.
+Use a cool mist or invisible mist humidifier for optimal health, especially during the winter months.

 They can be litter trained!

 Short tailed opossums are not as domesticated as other species.
 Because of this they benefit by socialization from the breeder in order to make good pets.
 My STO babies are well socialized prior to leaving for their new homes.
-They are handled from as early as possible and treated with love and compassion.
+They are handled from as early as possible.

 Contract for Short Tailed Opossums